ChaissonLab/extend_ctyper_database/README.md

 ## 1. Preliminaries; cyclecloud setup.

 The Azure CycleCloud Workspace for Slurm should be created as a resource.
 This will create the /shared NFS directory visible to all nodes.
+To be safe, plan for 2-3 times the total storage space of all the assemblies (they will need to be copied to the cyclecloud).

 The image should be Ubuntu 22.04, slurm 25.05.2 (current defaults with Cyclecloud)